probe-rs/webpage/content/docs/tools/vscode.md

 }
 ```

-The following fully configured examples can be used (with customizations to reflect your own project and chip) to help you get started.<br>
+The following fully configured examples can be used (with customizations to reflect your own project and chip) to help you get started.

 #### Using the `launch` request type